11 May 2018.

-11 May 2018.
-Or not.
-Doing a biography of someone you’re married to is still problematic, I find.
 Never mind the previous post.
+Doing his biography is still problematic.
 He doesn’t want this or that in it, why am I not interested in so- and -so, why don’t I do a bit more research into what Mozambique was like in 1974, because that is important too, and I must talk to person X before I go on.
 In the end it comes down to whether it’s his book or mine.
-Will we end up fighting?
+Will we end up fighting after all?

 Honest to God, I hadn’t looked at it that way.
 I had wanted to tell Ivans story.
 I have written rather enough about myself.
 But John Clarke’s remark brings up that other question I have been asked time and time again: “How did you meet?”
 I had always found it a bit irritating but yes, maybe it is about that, too.
-How does a feminist journalist from Amsterdam end up with an old fashioned Indian comrade from Chatsworth?
-I say old fashioned because in the early days I found him so traditional gentleman-ly cute.
-I would be all like ‘women’s rights are human rights’ and he would say yes ‘women are good, we must protect them and care for them.’
+How does a feminist journalist from Amsterdam end up with an old fashioned comrade from Chatsworth?
+I say old fashioned because in the early days I found him such a traditional gentleman, and for that reason also very cute.
+I would be like ‘women’s rights are human rights’ and he would say yes ‘women are good, we must protect them and care for them.’
 I found it adorable and I think he found me interesting.

 “Yes, that is what you must do,” says Maggie, the publisher.
 “Write the story of your love.”